New 'Bad Reputation' Trailer Details Joan Jett's Rise to the Top

 Also in the trailer, she describes the long metamorphosis from being called "'cute, sweet' to 'slut,'" and the many injuries to her body and pride that she brushed aside after male audiences hurled anything from beer bottles to batteries at her onstage.
 Her later triumphs include founding her own label, Blackheart Records, and induction into the Rock and Roll Hall of Fame in 2015.

-In addition to Jett telling her own story, the film includes interviews with other musicians, including Iggy Pop, Debbie Harry, Miley Cyrus, Pete Townsend and Billie Joe Armstrong.
+In addition to Jett telling her own story, the film includes interviews with other musicians, including Iggy Pop, Debbie Harry, Miley Cyrus, Pete Townshend and Billie Joe Armstrong.

 Throughout, Jett remained defiant.
-"Tell me I can't do something and you know I'm gonna be dong it," she says in the trailer.
+"Tell me I can't do something and you know I'm gonna be doing it," she says in the trailer.
 Jett just completed a co-headlining summer tour with Styx that started in May.